1 Book your citizenship ceremony

 If you are unable to attend on any of the available dates within the 6 month limit or you have special circumstances that mean you cannot join a group ceremony, please contact us.

 No charge (included in your citizenship application fee).

 Individual ceremonies are subject to availability and are only available in Crawley.

 Please complete our online citizenship ceremony form and a member of staff will contact you in due course.

 3 During the ceremony

-You must take your invitation from the Home Office with you when you go to your ceremony, as well as an additional form of photographic identification, such as your passport or driving licence.
+You must take your invitation from the Home Office with you when you go to your ceremony.
+This can either be printed or displayed on your phone or another device.
+You will also need to bring an additional form of photographic identification, such as your passport or driving licence.